-On anniversary of Boeing Max crash, a victim’s family meets Buttigieg and call for ousting FAA leadership
+On anniversary of Boeing Max crash, victim’s family calls for FAA changes in meeting with Buttigieg

 “Yes,” Buttigieg responded.

-A report by the Transportation Department’s internal watchdog found communication problems between key FAA divisions.
+A report by the Transportation Department’s internal watchdog found communication and other oversight problems.

 The auditors from the Office of Inspector General described a pair of meetings in 2016 involving FAA personnel in which key details of a flawed automation system on the Max were discussed.
 Crash investigators said faulty information from a single sensor caused the Maneuvering Characteristics Augmentation System, or MCAS, to repeatedly force the noses of the planes down, leading to the crashes.

 The auditors said FAA flight test personnel were told about “the increased maximum range of MCAS,” a critical issue other investigators said was at the core of the crashes.
-But FAA engineers working in its separate Aircraft Certification division “were unaware of the significant changes,” they said.
+But FAA engineers working in its separate aircraft certification division “were unaware of the significant changes,” they said.
 It was that increased power of the automated system that ended up overwhelming pilots in the crashes, investigators said.

-An investigation led by Democrats on the House Transportation Committee found the crashes “were the horrific culmination of a series of faulty technical assumptions by Boeing’s engineers, a lack of transparency on the part of Boeing’s management, and grossly insufficient oversight by the FAA.”
+An investigation led by Democrats on the House Transportation Committee found that the crashes “were the horrific culmination of a series of faulty technical assumptions by Boeing’s engineers, a lack of transparency on the part of Boeing’s management, and grossly insufficient oversight by the FAA.”

-On Wednesday’s anniversary, Rep. Peter A. DeFazio (D-Ore.), chairman of the House Transportation Committee, praised families of crash victims “for being incredible advocates for a better, safer aviation system for all.”
+On Wednesday’s anniversary, Rep. Peter A. DeFazio (D-Ore.), the committee’s chairman, praised families of crash victims “for being incredible advocates for a better, safer aviation system for all.”